Goh Yong Siang

-Goh Yong Siang is a Singaporean former major-general who served as Chief of Air Force from 1995 to 1998.
+Goh Yong Siang (Note: Chinese: see Chinese name and romanisations) is a Singaporean former major-general who served as Chief of Air Force from 1995 to 1998.

 Education

-Goh attended the National University of Singapore and obtained a Bachelor of Arts.
+Goh Yong Siang attended the National University of Singapore and obtained a Bachelor of Arts.
 He also attended the Advanced Management Programme at Harvard Business School and the Leaders in Administration Programme at Civil Service College Singapore.

 Military career

 Goh enlisted in the Singapore Armed Forces in 1969, and served as a pilot in the Republic of Singapore Air Force, operating the Hawker Hunter, Northrop F-5E, and General Dynamics F-16 Fighting Falcon.

 During his career in the military, Goh has held the appointments of 140 Squadron Commander; Commander, Paya Lebar Air Base; Head Air Operations Department; Director, Joint Operations and Planning Directorate; and Chief of Staff (Air Staff).

 On 1 July 1995, Goh succeeded Bey Soo Khiang as the Chief of Air Force.
 Under his leadership, the RSAF expanded training with other air forces and in overseas detachment, such as the establishment of the S$52 million Flying Training School located in RAAF Base Pearce, and the inauguration of the RSAF Peace Prairie Detachment in Grand Prairie Armed Forces Reserve Complex.

 Goh was promoted from the rank of colonel to brigadier-general on 1 July 1994, and to the rank of major-general on 1 July 1996.

 During his military career, Goh also served as board directors for Singapore Technologies Industrial Corp (STIC, now known as SembCorp), Singapore Shipbuilding and Engineering (precursor of ST Marine), and ST Aerospace.

 Goh stepped down on 30 June 1998 and was succeeded by Raymund Ng.